COME AS YOU ARE…THAT’S HOW GOD LOVES YOU. Take ten minutes each day to simply allow God to love you.

-- Erin Duffy-Burke (314-827-6804) [St. Louis, 63118] E-mail: email@example.com; website: www.erinduffy-burke.com.
+- Erin Duffy-Burke (847-975-2972) [St. Louis, 63118] E-mail: email@example.com; website: www.erinduffy-burke.com.
 Erin was raised and educated in the Roman Catholic lineage; today she finds herself in the spiritually innovative intersections of catholic christianity, shamanic practice, yoga, embodiment, decolonization and spiritual activism.
 She is a priestess and minister of Sophia Christ and is especially interested in the way the Divine Feminine is incarnating in our world today.
 She considers it a great honor and privilege to serve as a midwife of the soul, to walk with those seeking deeper relationship with the One who gives all life and love.
 She is amazed at what happens when two gather to attune to the movements of the “golden thread” — the weaving of the Divine in our human life.
-She is an experienced minister and soul companion, having walked alongside seekers for over fifteen years now.
-She is also a yoga teacher and facilitator of embodied transformation, and loves incorporating these embodied sources of wisdom into soul work, should that be something that serves you.
+She is an experienced minister and soul companion, in service to God’s beloved ones for over fifteen years now.
+Her call is to religious folx as well as those recovering from religion; to the spiritual but not religious; the secular seekers; the meaning makers; sacred activists and nones.
 She holds an M.Ed. from the University of Notre Dame, an MA in Multicultural Ministry from the Franciscan School of Theology, and an MA in Christian Spirituality from the Graduate Theological Union, certificates in yoga therapy, Reiki level 2, and Embodied Transformation and is a member of Spiritual Directors International.

-- Mary Flick, CSJ (314-952-5581) [St. Louis, 63111] Email: email@example.com; A Sister of St. Joseph of Carondelet.
-Currently serves as formation coordinator for St. Joseph Educational Ministries and as justice coordinator for the CSJs’ St. Louis province.
-Certificate in spiritual direction from Aquinas Institute of Theology.
-Has a passion for things Ignatian and is a speaker on Ignatian spirituality, prayer and discernment.
-Interested in encouraging others to develop a relationship with an ever-faithful God, who desires the same.
+- Mary Flick, CSJ (314-952-5581) [St. Louis, 63111] Email: firstname.lastname@example.org; A Sister of St. Joseph of Carondelet, Mary currently serves as formation coordinator for St. Joseph Educational Ministries and as justice coordinator for the CSJs’ St. Louis province.
+She earned a certificate in spiritual direction from Aquinas Institute of Theology.
+Mary has a passion for things Ignatian and is a speaker on Ignatian spirituality, prayer and discernment.
+She is interested in encouraging others to develop a mutual relationship with an ever-faithful God.